-This qualification gives learners opportunities to apply learning from GCSE English, mathematics or science to vocational learning.
-For example, the skills developed in extended writing can be applied when communicating knowledge and understanding of practitioners' work; the skills developed in calculating and approximating dimensions and material quantities can also be applied when communicating creative intentions.
+This qualification gives learners opportunities to apply learning from GCSE English and mathematics to vocational learning.
+For example, the skills developed in extended writing can be applied when communicating knowledge and understanding of media products, processes and techniques.

 What makes good vocational teaching?